F0lak/dm_open_ref/ref/proc/ascii2text.md

 BYOND now
-supports [Unicode](/%7Bnotes%7D/Unicode) via UTF-8 encoding, so you can use the character code for any valid Unicode character, not just ASCII.
+supports [Unicode](/ref/%7Bnotes%7D/Unicode.md) -mvia UTF-8 encoding, so you can use the character code for any valid Unicode character, not just ASCII.